Delors/DJ/Readme.md

  - `write "<file>"` to write out the results of a transformation to a specific file instead of `stdout`.
 Multiple `write` operations can be used and write to the same file.

 Using intermediate *sets*:
 It is also possible to capture the (intermediate) result of an operation for later usage.
 For example, in some cases an intermediate result should be processed in multiple specific manners that are not compatible with each other and the previous operations were computationally expensive (e.g., when using some of the semantics features) or the result should just be given some name.
-In this case the result can be stored in an intermediate set and used later on.
-To use a set, it first need to be declared using `set <SET_NAME>`.
-Afterwards the results of some operations are stored in the set using the set syntax `{ <opertion(s)> }> <SET_NAME>`.
-Alternatively, to store filtered entries `{ <opertion(s)> }!> <SET_NAME>` can be used.
+In this case, the result can be stored in an intermediate set and used later on.
+To use a set, it first needs to be declared using `set <SET_NAME>`.
+Afterwards, the results of some operations are stored in the set using the set syntax `{ <operation(s)> }> <SET_NAME>`.
+Alternatively, to store filtered entries `{ <operation(s)> }!> <SET_NAME>` can be used.
 The set is used later on by starting an operations chain using `use <SET_NAME>`.

 ```sh
 set STEP_ONE